 The following tutorials may come in handy:

 Backups take very little space on your iPhone, as evidenced on the screenshot below.
-You can browse and delete them under the General > Usage > Manage Storage > Apple Watch section of the iOS Settings app.
+You can browse and delete them under the General > iPhone Storage > Watch section of the iOS Settings app.

-Just tap the Edit button in the top right corner, select one or more backups and hit Delete.
+Just slide a backup at the bottom from right to left and hit Delete.
 If you delete a backup, you will no longer be able to restore your device from that restore point.

-As mentioned before, Apple Watch backups are included as part of your iPhone backups to iCloud or iTunes, but you can’t view information in them for security reasons.
+As mentioned before, Apple Watch backups are included as part of your iPhone backups to iCloud, but you can’t view information in them for security reasons.

 At the time of this writing, desktop tools like iExplorer, iMazing, Phone Expander and others had not been updated with support for browsing Apple Watch backup data, stored on your Mac or Windows PC as part of iOS device backups created each time you sync your iPhone with iTunes.